 Actual maturities may differ from contractual maturities due to call or prepayment options.
-Asset backed securities are included in the one year through five years category, while equity securities and life insurance contracts are included in the five years through ten years category.
+Asset backed securities are included in the one year through five years category, while cost and equity method investments and life insurance contracts are included in the five years through ten years category.
 The Company has an option to redeem at amortized cost substantially all of the securities included in the Greater than ten years category listed above.